kbose28/FarmTest/cran-comments.md

 R CMD check results
 -------------------

--   There were NO ERRORs, WARNINGs.
+-   There were NO ERRORs, WARNINGs or NOTEs.
--   1 Note.
-Possibly mis-spelled words in DESCRIPTION: Zhou (5:906) al (5:914) et (5:911)

 These words are spelled correctly.